 A. Bruce Crawley

-He currently serves on the board of Independence Blue Cross, where he is a member of the Executive Committee and the chairman of the board-level Diversity and Inclusion Committee.
-He served for nine years, through 2016, as a member of the board of trustees at St. Joseph’s University, including as an Executive Committee member and chairman of the Trustee Enrollment and Marketing Committee.
-He currently serves as a member of the Board of Visitors of the University’s Haub School of Business.
+Crawley is also a former trustee of his alma mater, St. Joseph’s Preparatory School, and served for nine years as a member of the board of trustees at St. Joseph’s University, in which capacity he served as a member of the board’s Executive Committee and chair of its Enrollment and Marketing Committee.
+He also currently serves as a member of the board of visitors of the Haub School of Business, at St. Joseph’s.

 Active in community and civic affairs, Crawley is also a former chair of the Urban League of Philadelphia, a former member of the board of trustees of the National Urban League, and a former chair of Philadelphia's UNCF Telethon.
 He is chairman of the board of Richard Allen New Generation, and a life member of Kappa Alpha Psi Fraternity.

 Crawley holds a B.S. degree in marketing management from St. Joseph's University and a master's degree in journalism from Temple University, where he was named to the School of Communications and Theater’s Hall of Fame, in 2004.
 In 2014, he was inducted into St. Joseph’s University’s Haub Business School Hall of Fame.